OWASP/samm/v2.0/beta/core/operations/o-operational-management.md

 - Yes, approx. half of the time
 - Yes, most or all of the time

-## Maturity 2
+## Maturity 3
 ### Activity
-When a system, application, or service is decomissioned, an established process is followed to ensure all relevant accounts, firewall rules, data, etc. are also removed from the operational environment.
+The lifecycle state and support status of every software asset, and underlying infrastructure component, is regularly evaluated and their end-of-life is estimated.
+The organization follows a well-defined process for actively mitigating security risks arising as assets/components approach their end-of-life.
+The process itself is also regularly reviewed, and adjusted as neeeded, to reflect lessons learned.

-The organization has established a Product Support Roadmap, ensuring customers/user groups are migrated from older versions of the organization's products.
+The organization has established a product support roadmap, ensuring customers/user groups are migrated from older versions of the organization's products.
 Product versions in active use are limited to only a small number (e.g., N.x.x and N-1.x.x only); timelines for discontinuing support on prior versions are established and documented.

-### Activity - Alpha Version
-If application is decomissioned, also all relevant accounts, firewall rules, data, etc. are deleted according to an established process.

 ### Maturity Questions
 #### Q 1
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat?
+Are lifecycle state and end-of-life estimates captured for each software asset and infrastructure component?

 *Answer Options*

-- Option 1
-- Option 2
-- Option 3
-- Option 4
+- No

-#### Notes

-## Maturity 3
-### Activity
-Life state of every software asset and underlying infrastructure is periodically evaluated and EOL is estimated.
-Switching the application into a legacy state triggers a defined process which also mitigates resulting security risks.
-Lessons learned process for handling legacy is established.

-### Activity - Alpha Version
-Life state of every software asset and underlying infrastructure is periodically evaluated and EOL is estimated.
-Switching the application into a legacy state triggers a defined process which also mitigates resulting security risks.
-Lessons learned process for handling legacy is established.

-### Maturity Questions
+- Yes, for some of them
+- Yes, for approx. half of them
+- Yes, for most or all of them

-#### Q 1
+#### Q 2
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat?
+Does the organization actively manage customers/user groups, to ensure they are using only actively supported versions of the organization's products?

 *Answer Options*

-- Option 1
-- Option 2
+- No
+- Yes, some of the time
+- Yes, approx. half of the time
+- Yes, most or all of the time

-- Option 3
+#### Q 3
+Are the asset/component inventory, and the associated end-of-life management process, reviewed and updated?

+*Answer Options*

-- Option 4
+- No

-#### Notes
-Proactivity in driving infrastructure and application standards, to preemptively wean the enterprise from EOL technologies.
+- Yes, we do it when requested
+- Yes, we do it every few years
+- Yes, we do it at least annually